-Blue Point Brewing Is Sending Beer Cans To Congress In An Effort To Make Election Day A Holiday
+This Brewery Is Sending Beer Cans To Congress To Make A Point About The Elections

 November is almost here and that means the 2018 midterm elections that you haven't stopped hearing about are about to take place.
 Registering to vote is the first important step in making your voice heard, and actually getting to the polls is the next most important step.
 While early voting has already started across the country, given that not all states give you the right to take off of work to vote, some have championed the idea of making Election Day a federal holiday.
 Most recently, Blue Point Brewing is making a push to bring the idea to fruition.
 They are doing so in the most appropriate way possible — by sending cans of Blue Point beer to Congress.